nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 > [!TIP]
 >
-> When SBI is called, characters are displayed through the following process:
+> **Life of Hello World:**
 >
+> When SBI is called, characters will be displayed as follows:
+>
-> 1. When the OS executes the `ecall` instruction, the CPU jumps to the M-mode trap handler (the `mtvec` register).
-This trap handler is set by OpenSBI during startup.
+> 1. The kernel executes `ecall` instruction.
+The CPU jumps to the M-mode trap handler (`mtvec` register), which is set by OpenSBI during startup.
-> 2. After saving registers and other necessary operations, the [trap handler written in C](https://github.com/riscv-software-src/opensbi/blob/0ad866067d7853683d88c10ea9269ae6001bcf6f/lib/sbi/sbi_trap.c#L263) is called.
+> 2. After saving registers, the [trap handler written in C](https://github.com/riscv-software-src/opensbi/blob/0ad866067d7853683d88c10ea9269ae6001bcf6f/lib/sbi/sbi_trap.c#L263) is called.
 > 3. Based on the `eid`, the [corresponding SBI processing function is called](https://github.com/riscv-software-src/opensbi/blob/0ad866067d7853683d88c10ea9269ae6001bcf6f/lib/sbi/sbi_ecall_legacy.c#L63C2-L65).
 > 4. The [device driver](https://github.com/riscv-software-src/opensbi/blob/0ad866067d7853683d88c10ea9269ae6001bcf6f/lib/utils/serial/uart8250.c#L77) for the 8250 UART ([Wikipedia](https://en.wikipedia.org/wiki/8250_UART)) sends the character to QEMU.
 > 5. QEMU's 8250 UART emulation implementation receives the character and sends it to the standard output.
 > 6. The terminal emulator displays the character.
+>
+> That is, by calling `Console Putchar` function is not a magic at all - it just uses the device driver implemented in OpenSBI!

 ## `printf` function

-Finally, it's starting to feel like kernel development!
-Once we can display characters, the next thing we want is the `printf` function.
+We've successfully printed some characters.
+The next item is implementing `printf` function.

-The `printf` function takes a format string as its first argument, and the values to be embedded in the format string as subsequent arguments.
+`printf` function takes a format string, and the values to be embedded in the output.
 For example, `printf("1 + 2 = %d", 1 + 2)` will display `1 + 2 = 3`.

-While the `printf` function included in the C standard library has a very rich set of features, let's implement a minimal version for now.
-Specifically, we'll implement a `printf` function that supports three format specifiers: `%d` (decimal), `%x` (hexadecimal), and `%s` (string).
+While `printf` bundled in the C standard library has a very rich set of features, let's start with a minimal version.
+Specifically, we'll implement a `printf` that supports three format specifiers: `%d` (decimal), `%x` (hexadecimal), and `%s` (string).

-Since we'll want to use the `printf` function in user applications in the future, we'll create a new file `common.c` for code that's shared between the kernel and userland, rather than putting it in `kernel.c`.
-Here's an overview of the `printf` function:
+Since we'll use `printf` in applications too, let's create a new file `common.c` for code shared between the kernel and userland.

+Here's the implementation of the `printf` function:

 ```c:common.c
 #include "common.h"